avenirs-esr/dev-doc/pages/onboarding/onboarding.markdown

 ## Services to Open[⇧](#table-of-contents)
 Note: these services need to be opened by our team (manual labor required!).
+- Create account in RECIA LDAP.
-- RocketChat ESUP
+- RocketChat ESUP channels (development and functional).
-- BBB ESUP
+- BBB ESUP.
-- VPN Recia : required to access the development server.
+- VPN RECIA: required to access the development server via ssh with a key ED25519.
-- GitHub
+- GitHub (add account to group).
-- Dev-doc
+- Dev-doc.
-- Srv-dev
+- Srv-dev.

 ## APC[⇧](#table-of-contents)
 - In French, APC: Approche Par Compétences.